-Would your pierced nipples be a problem when it comes to fulfilling your mother duties?
+Would your pierced nipples be a problem when it comes to fulfilling your mother’s duties?
 Let’s find out by analyzing the following aspects of breastfeeding with pierced nipples!

 Can You Breastfeed With Nipple Piercings?

 If you have your nipples pierced, you might naturally wonder if you can still breastfeed your baby.
-The short answer is yes, you can definitely breastfeed your baby if your nipples are pierced.
+The short answer is yes; you can breastfeed your baby if your nipples are pierced.
 However, there are specific considerations you need to pay attention to.

 Unfortunately, none of the following aspects can be considered an advantage, but they are not serious problems either!